AbstractDataTable

 | `createRowMapper()` | Protected helper returning the internal row-processing mapper |

-| `queryBuilderConfigurator(QueryBuilder $qb, ...)` | Modify Doctrine query |
+| `customizeQueryBuilder(QueryBuilder $qb, ...)` | Modify Doctrine query before DataTables filters are applied |

 Request Handling